Emmitt Smith Joins Forces With Jesse Iwuji To Form NASCAR Team

 Smith Is the Latest Big Name To Join NASCAR’s List of Owners

 Long headlined by such names as Rick Hendrick, Joe Gibbs, and Roger Penske, NASCAR’s ownership group has expanded during the 2021 season.
 Mr. Worldwide himself, Pitbull, partnered with Justin Marks to form Trackhouse Racing.
-The team started out as a single-car operation with Daniel Suarez as the driver but will move to two cars in 2022 after purchasing Richard Childress Racing’s NASCAR operation.
+The team started out as a single-car operation with Daniel Suarez as the driver but will move to two cars in 2022 after purchasing Chip Ganassi Racing’s NASCAR operation.

 Similarly, six-time NBA champion Michael Jordan made the leap to stock car racing in 2021 when he partnered with veteran driver Denny Hamlin to form 23XI Racing.
 Like Trackhouse Racing, the organization started out with one car but will likely expand to two in 2022.